Kraftklub: Keine Nacht für Niemand (2017–2022)

-On 16 March 2017, the band they released the first single "Dein Lied" from the subsequently announced album Keine Nacht für Niemand during a ten-hour Facebook livestream, which was released on 2 June 2017.
+On 16 March 2017, the band released the first single "Dein Lied" from the album Keine Nacht für Niemand during a ten-hour Facebook livestream.
+The album was released on 2 June 2017.
 The title of the album is an allusion to the album Keine Macht für Niemand by the band Ton Steine Scherben.

-KARGO (2022–present)
+KARGO (2022–2025)

 On 1 April, the band announced their new album KARGO and released the single "Ein Song reicht".
 The album was released on 22 September 2022.
-The band will be starting their KARGO tour in November 2022 at a number of dates in Germany, one in Vienna, Austria, and one in Zurich, Switzerland.
+The band started their KARGO tour in November 2022 at a number of dates in Germany, one in Vienna, Austria, and one in Zurich, Switzerland.

+During 2023, besides playing festivals, the band also played open air shows which took place in Cologne, twice in Berlin, Wiesbaden and Dresden.
+The latter was Kraftklub's biggest Headline Show to date, playing in front of over 40.000 people.

+Sterben in Karl-Marx-Stadt (2025–present)

+On May 28 2025, in front of the Schauspielhaus in Chemnitz the band performed a surprise gig where they announced their new album Sterben in Karl-Marx-Stadt, performing lead single Schief in jeden Chor.
+The band later confirmed a tour to compliment the album around Germany, Austria and Switzerland.

 Band members

 Till and Felix are brothers and the sons of AG.
 Geige member Jan Kummer.
 Since there is no artistic connection to Kraftklub, the brothers use the surname Brummer instead.

 Felix and Till are also the brothers of Nina and Lotta Kummer, who also perform under the band name Blond.